-Securities lending and borrowing and (reverse) repurchase agreement transactions a) Securities lending and borrowing
+Securities lending and borrowing and (reverse) repurchase agreement transactions (securities financing transactions)

-(securities financing transactions) The fund is allowed to transfer securities from its own assets for a certain time to the counterparty against compensation at market rates.
+The fund is allowed to transfer securities from its own assets for a certain time to the counterparty against compensation at market rates.
 The fund ensures that it is able to recall any security that has been lent out or terminate any securities lending and borrowing agreement into which it has entered at any time.